Sustainability in the curriculum

 Selling free-cycling

-MSc Marketing students have developed a marketing plan for a free-cycling app and identify innovative ways to help reduce waste on campus.
+MSc Marketing students have developed a marketing plan for a free-cycling app and identified innovative ways to help reduce waste on campus.

 Travel survey

 LSBU supported an Engineering student to create, deploy and analyse a university-wide travel survey for their dissertation.
-This was crucial in understanding the travel habits of students and staff and the associated environmental impacts.
+This provided crucial information on the travel habits of students and staff members, and the associated environmental impacts.

 Using art to talk about climate change